YOUNG PEOPLE ARE DRINKING LESS AND LESS.

 Mikaela, aged 16, Gothenburg

 Not every adult drinks, of course, but almost 8 out of every 10 do.
 Talk about your own experiences with alcohol without going into details about the sort of things that might embarrass you.
-Alcohol is a taboo subject in some families, but try and keep an open mind when it comes to your own drinking.
-And be prepared to be critized and questioned.
+You’re telling them simply to show that you know what it’s like.
+Alcohol is a taboo subject in some families, but try to keep an open mind when it comes to your own drinking.
+And be prepared to be criticised and questioned.